Tips and Tricks WP eCommerce

 You can run some additional tasks after the simple cart plugin has processed a sale.

-Note that this should only be tried by a developer as it involves custom PHP coding.
+Note: This should only be tried by a developer as it involves custom PHP coding.

-function wspsc_my_custom_ipn_tasks($ipn_data)
+function wpsc_custom_post_payment_tasks($ipn_data)

 {